AlexZeitler/http.js/README.md

 http.js provides AJAX functionality for the browser.

-If you have any questions or feedback, feel free to contact me using [@goloroden](https://twitter.com/goloroden) on Twitter.
+If you have any questions or feedback, feel free to contact us using [@goloroden](https://twitter.com/goloroden) or [@alexzeitler](https://twitter.com/alexzeitler) on Twitter.

 ## Installing